PDBe-KB/pisa/README.md

 ## Description

 PISA-lite (Protein Interfaces, Surfaces and Assemblies) is a lightweight version of the interactive tool [CCP4 PISA](https://www.ccp4.ac.uk/html/pisa.html).
 CCP4 PISA was developed to investigate macromolecular interfaces (e.g. between proteins and nucleic acids) and to identify the most probable quaternary structures or assemblies.

 PISA-lite differs from CCP4 PISA in that it does not calculate assemblies, but performs interface analysis significantly faster.
 [PDBe](https://pdbe.org) uses PISA-lite to calculate macromolecular interaction data which is integrated with functional annotations from [PDBe-KB](https://pdbe-kb.org) and displayed on PDBe and PDBe-KB pages.

-## Highlights

-1. Exploration of macromolecular interfaces
-2. Identification of probable assemblies
-3. Database searches of structurally similar interfaces and assemblies

 ## Compiling and running PISA-lite